MinervaRose/MinervaRose.github.io/docs/_posts/2023-04-11-rocket-applique.markdown

 # Support a creator

-You may wish to visit the [VioletAndOberon Redbubble shop](https://www.redbubble.com/people/VioletAndOberon/shop) and treat yourself of a loved one to a lovely product on the theme of [space](https://www.redbubble.com/shop/VioletAndOberon%20space?search_type=search_box) or anything else that you might like as you visit the online [shop](https://www.redbubble.com/people/VioletAndOberon/shop).
+You may wish to visit the [VioletAndOberon Redbubble shop](https://www.redbubble.com/people/VioletAndOberon/shop) and treat yourself or a loved one to a lovely product on the theme of [space](https://www.redbubble.com/shop/VioletAndOberon%20space?search_type=search_box) or anything else that you might like as you visit the online [shop](https://www.redbubble.com/people/VioletAndOberon/shop).

 When you purchase from the VioletAndOberon shop, you get a very lovely thing (mug, T-shirt, mouse pad, and so much more), and you do the good deed of supporting a disabled creator.